fengyuruhui98/File/write/Daily/癸卯日志/April.md

 The Suning yayue was good, the floor was under black woods.
 Awsome.
 When I arrived hotel I went to the store and bought an umbrella.

+PS.Wensday would be Qingming, and we may over time work.
+And the salary might rise for twice.

 # 23:19 Tue, Apr 4, 2023

 ## Cost: ￥59.30 In: None